 A workflow you might find useful is the

 auto-sequence mode.
 As of score version 3.0.0-a19,

-auto-sequence is an option that needs to be activated from score preferences.
-To do so, bring score Preferences window.
+auto-sequence is an option that needs to be activated from score settings.
+To do so, bring score Settings window.

 User interface tab then make sure the